-- (c) one (1) Councillor appointed by students of the Interfaculty of Arts and Science; - (d) three (3) Councillors appointed by the Society's activities, clubs and functional groups; - (e) three (3) Councillors appointed by the undergraduate student members of the Senate, excluding the President and Vice-President (University Affairs); - (f) one (1) Councillor appointed by students living in McGill residences; - (g) one (1) Councillor appointed by the Students' Athletics Council; - (h) one (1) Councillor from the SSMU First Year Council in accordance with the procedures set out by that constituency; and - (i) the General Manager, who shall be an ex-officio member of the Legislative Council and who shall not have the right to vote. - 8.3 QUALIFICATIONS.
+- (c) one (1) Councillor appointed by students of the Interfaculty of Arts and Science; - (d) three (3) Councillors appointed by the Society's activities, clubs and functional groups; - (e) three (3) Councillors appointed by the undergraduate student members of the Senate, excluding the President and Vice-President (University Affairs); - (f) one (1) Councillor appointed by students living in McGill residences; - (g) one (1) Councillor appointed by the Students' Athletics Council; - (h) one (1) Councillor from the SSMU First Year Council in accordance with the procedures set out by that constituency; and - (i) the General Manager, who shall be an ex-officio member of the Legislative Council and who shall not have the right to vote. - (j) one (1) Councillor appointed by the students of the McGill School of Environment in accordance with the procedures set out by that constituency. - 8.3 QUALIFICATIONS.
 All Members in satisfactory standing, as determined by McGill University, shall be eligible for appointment as a Councillor.